vim-advent-calendar/vimways.org/content/2018/george-b-formatting-lists-with-vim.md

 autocmd vimrc BufEnter * call EmptyBuffer()
 ```

-I also set this pseudo filetype for any "blank" buffers I pull up, here the autocommand is making use of `:setfiletpye` to only set the filetype if it has not otherwise been set.
+I also set this pseudo filetype for any "blank" buffers I pull up, here the autocommand is making use of `:setfiletype` to only set the filetype if it has not otherwise been set.

 ```vim
 autocmd vimrc BufRead,BufNewFile * setfiletype txt
 ```

-I then have a function which I call when the pseudo filetpye of "txt" has been set, the below is a truncated version as to only illustrate formatting settings.
+I then have a function which I call when the pseudo filetype of "txt" has been set, the below is a truncated version as to only illustrate formatting settings.

 ```vim
 function!
 PlainText()